Clawvisor

 Company Overview

-Clawvisor is a security layer that lets AI agents act through approved tasks without holding credentials.
-Serving AI builders, security-minded dev teams, and agent-heavy operators with no public customers yet.
+Clawvisor is a security layer that lets AI agents act through approved tasks without holding credentials directly.
+The buyers are AI builders, security-minded development teams, and agent-heavy operators; no public customers yet.

 What They're Building